crespohector/welcome-to-mod-7/README.md

 2. Describe the problem (what are you trying to do? what is it currently doing?)
 3. What error messages do you have? (server/front-end console, *if there is one*)
 4. What have you done to debug?
 What have you searched/tried?
 (THIS IS VERY HELPFUL TO DESCRIBE)
-5. Relevant code snippets/screenshots (crop, mark-up, or explain them)
+5. Relevant code snippets/screenshots (crop, mark-up, or explain them, but make sure that line numbers are visible)
 ---

 ## Capstone Scorecards